agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 What exactly constitutes system consistency?
-There are different consistency models, and the most appropriate model for an application depends on the semantics it expects, which must be weighed against requirements.
+There are different consistency models, and the most appropriate model for an application depends on the semantics it expects, which must be weighed against other requirements.
 All other things being equal, one wants to have as much consistency as possible.
-As will be elaborated on throughout this document, \textrm{na\"ive} notions of system coherence are brittle in the sense that they generally cannot be guaranteed for theoretical and practical reasons; that is, unless one is willing to pay with significant performance penalties, potentially including applications that fail to respond to users at all.
+As will be elaborated on throughout this document, \textrm{na\"ive} notions of system coherence are brittle in the sense that they generally cannot be guaranteed for theoretical and practical reasons; that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.
 Therefore, real-world applications must tolerate weaker notions of consistency.
 This makes applications more difficult to reason about, as their behavior may depend on uncontrollable factors in the environment.
 As fewer